Thompson and Skinner drive Sabres past Blues, 5-3 - WHIZ News

 Alex Tuch had a goal and an assist, and Owen Power and Dylan Cozens also scored for the Sabres, who snapped a nine-game losing streak in St. Louis dating to Jan.
 21, 2012.

-Ukko-Pekka Luukkonen made 26 saves for Buffalo, which improved to 2-6-1 in the second game of back-to-backs this season.
+Ukko-Pekka Luukkonen made 26 saves for Buffalo, which improved to 2-6-1 in the second game of back-to-backs this season — but not before nearly blowing a four-goal lead.

+“It was really close I thought to making it 5-0 and it didn’t happen and they came back in the game, give credit to them,” Sabres coach Don Granato said.
+“They fought hard.
+They are a good hockey team and the atmosphere got going and you’ve got to win games and find ways to win games regardless.”

 Ivan Barbashev, Brayden Schenn and Jordan Kyrou scored for the Blues, who finished 3-4 on their longest homestand of the season.
 Jordan Binnington made 26 saves.